When God Doesn't Give Us What We Want

-Father, help me to see your way is always best.
-I know you are molding me through my hurt and pain.
-I pray you guide me in every trial and affliction, and help me to see it is all for your glory and for your good.
-My life was given to me by you, God.
-Thank you for such a sweet gift.
+Father, help me to see Your way is always best.
+I know You are molding me through my hurt and pain.
+I pray You guide me in every trial and affliction, and help me to see it is all for Your glory and for Your good.
+My life was given to me by You, God.
+Thank You for such a sweet gift.
+Amen.